teodor440/blog/_posts/2020-11-01-Breaking-the-UNbreakable-2020.md

 img: UNbreakable2020/title.png
 ---

 On its first edition, UNbreakable is a promising CTF competition for high school and college students.
 It is hosted on the educational platform [cyberedu.ro](https://cyberedu.ro/) and backed by Bit Sentinel.
-Although aimed at students, the challanges are not that easy, so it is a good exercise for anyone to try solve them.
-In a nutshell I'd say they are supposed to be solved with little technical knowledge, rather more ingenuity and documentation research.
-Some of them I was able to solve during the contest, some after and some are still a mystery, as for now there are no other writeups online.
+Although aimed at students, the challanges are not that easy, so it is a good exercise for anyone interested to try solve them.
+Here I posted the solutions for the challenges I was able to solve during and after the contest.
 Participation is open for anyone, but only students may receive prizes.
 Now the challanges!

 ## better-cat